adventure42/adventure42.github.io/_posts/2022-01-28-Dimension_Reduction_and_Classification_Methods.md

 ---
 layout: post                          # (require) default post layout
-title: "Classification Methods"                   # (require) a string title
+title: "Dimension Reduction and Classifiers"                   # (require) a string title
 date: 2022-01-28       # (require) a post date
 categories: [RCAClassification]          # (custom) some categories, but makesure these categories already exists inside path of `category/`
 tags: [RCAClassification]                      # (custom) tags only for meta `property="article:tag"`